saezlab/ligrec_decouple/README.md

 ```

 Use `initiate_environment.R` to restore the R environment used to produce the results in the publication.

-Refer to [LIANA++](https://saezlab.github.io/liana/articles/liana_devel.html) for instructions how to set-up the LIANA environment used to call the different external tools.
+Finally, refer to [LIANA++](https://saezlab.github.io/liana/articles/liana_devel.html) for instructions how to set-up the LIANA environment used to call the different external tools.

-Finally, make sure that [LIANA++](https://saezlab.github.io/liana/articles/liana_devel.html) is set up appropriately.